wangsix/VMO_repeated_themes_discovery/README.md

     * **jkupdd_patterns** Beat-synchronous chromagram, ground truth and the algorithm outputs.

     * **chromagramAndRecurrencePlot** Beat-synchrounous chromagram and a recurrence plot extracted directly from the VMO symbolization results.
 The recurrence plot is depicted only for visualization purpose, and is not used during the pattern finding algorithm.
+The pattern finding algorithm relies only on the suffix structure and values of longest repeated suffices from VMO.